asmodeus70/ramblings/content/post/terraform-secrets.md

 Managing secrets in Terraform can be daunting especially when plans are stored in plain text.
 But it doesn't have to be this way.
 <!--more-->

-In this article I'm going to cover severlal methods of storing and accessing secrets that can be applied easily and could also be used in other tools such as Ansible and even Bash.
+In this article I'm going to cover several methods of storing and accessing secrets that can be applied easily and could also be used in other tools such as Ansible and even Bash.

 Prerequisites

-In order to follow this tutorial, you will need the following:
+In order to try any technique laid out in this article you will need the following:

 The [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli), version 0.14 or later.